 Witnesses to the Resurrection.
 Who were the first people to see Christ after he left the tomb?

-What Do We Know about the Lost Gospels?.
+The Lost Gospels.
 Several previously-lost gospels have been re-discovered during the last two centuries.
-What can they tell us about the life and teachings of Jesus?
+What can they tell us about the pfe and teachings of Jesus?

 Matthew 27:52.
 According to this passage, many dead saints were resurrected and left their tombs after the crucifixion.
 Who were these resurrected saints?